amccollum/sel/README.md

-Sel - Sizzle, but smaller (and faster!)
+Sel - A small, powerful CSS selector library.
 ===
 Sel is a CSS selector engine, like Sizzle, which forms the core of jQuery.